Toklio-project/Toklio/README.md

 ## Scheduled software upgrades

-ToklioCoin uses a fixed-schedule software upgrade (hard fork) mechanism to implement new features.
-This means that users of ToklioCoin (end users and service providers) should run current versions and upgrade their software on a regular schedule.
+Toklio uses a fixed-schedule software upgrade (hard fork) mechanism to implement new features.
+This means that users of Toklio (end users and service providers) should run current versions and upgrade their software on a regular schedule.
 Software upgrades occur during the months of April and October.
 The required software for these upgrades will be available prior to the scheduled date.
-Please check the repository prior to this date for the proper ToklioCoin software version.
+Please check the repository prior to this date for the proper Toklio software version.
 Below is the historical schedule and the projected schedule for the next upgrade.

-## Compiling ToklioCoin from source
+## Compiling Toklio from source

 ### Dependencies